jlbradley1844/jlbradley1844.github.io/_drafts/the-uses-of-philosophy.md

 reason religious people - and many Baha'is - do not look to philosophy as often as it should.
 For over a century, dominant strains of Western philosophy were hostile not only to religion, but discussion of spirituality of any form.
+Indeed, some philosophies seemed tailor-made to people looking to rationalize the worst personality defects.
 Schools of emperical positivism in the late ninteenth century, followed by the analyitic positivist who found themselves dominant by the mid-twentieth century forced the entire field of study to be nominally atheistic and suspicious, if not downright hostile, to many of the ideals held dear so anyone of even the slightest religious inclination.
+Indeed, sometimes entire philosophies are made up simply to justify inclinations that would otherwise be easy to defend; though I don't want to name names, one writer whose name rhymes with "Man Band" fits into this category.
 This has not resulted in writings that are erroneous per say; rather, it has shrunken the concerns of philosopy only to statements of logic and emperically testable facts, and an outright disdain for matters of metaphysics, teleology and ethics.

 Given that these matters are very much of concern to Baha'is - indeed, to all non-philosophers - it is necessary to read a bit more widely.
-Rather than identify philosophers whose writings are so inimical to the spirit of Faith as to prove useless in the search for truth and shared understandings, it is better to identify those that are useful.
+Rather than simply blacklisg philosophers whose writings are inimical to the spirit of Faith as to prove useless in the search for truth and shared understandings, it is better to identify those that are useful.

+I'm only an early student of philosophy, so am just getting started.
+But as soon as one starts learning beyond the "Philosophy 101" level, it becomes very obvious: Philosophy is a _big_ field.
+That means lots of schools, and lots of specializations.
+So to this end, this reading list is going to proceed based on these sections, with a little note as to why the field may be useful.

 Analytic:

 Analytic philosophers married empericism and verificationist tendencies with hardcore mathematics.
-The goal, one imagines, was to thrust rigor into philosophy and bring the scientific process to bear to the field, along with all the advances that entailed.
-Unfortunately many of the "greatest philosophers" acclaimed in the twentieth century English speaking world - Bertrand Russel, Rudolph Carnap and the whole Vienna circle were atheistic in outlook.
-While not all of them made much of their atheism, the field in general remains hostile to anything even mildly religious.
+The goal, one imagines, was to thrust rigor into philosophy and bring the scientific process to bear to the field, along with the speed of advance that this promised.
+Unfortunately, many of the "greatest philosophers" acclaimed in the twentieth century English speaking world - Bertrand Russel, Rudolph Carnap and the whole Vienna circle were explicitly atheistic in outlook.
+While not all of them made much of their atheism, followers of this method remain hostile to anything even mildly religious.
 Indeed, much of the reason so many analytic philosophers wished away areas like metaphysics and spirituality was because their unscientific nature was seen as an encumberance to this cause.
 (It seems you can throw the baby out with the bathwater if you have no patience for babies.)
 Indeed, the modern world view decried in _Century of Light_ had its foundations built by analytic philosophers.

 While this does not mean that all work in this field is in error - there are plenty of theistic analytic philosophers that have built on